Jake Eder: Chicago White Sox

 On August 1, 2023, Eder was traded to the Chicago White Sox for Jake Burger.
 He was subsequently assigned to the Double-A Birmingham Barons.
 Over 14 starts for the season, he went 2-6 with a 6.35 ERA and 70 strikeouts over 56 2/3 innings.
 After the season, Eder was selected to play in the Arizona Fall League for the Glendale Desert Dogs.

 On November 14, 2023, the White Sox added Eder to their 40-man roster to protect him from the Rule 5 draft.
 He was optioned to Double-A Birmingham to begin the 2024 season.
 On July 10, 2024, Eder was promoted to the major leagues for the first time to serve as the 27th man in the team's doubleheader against the Minnesota Twins.
 He did not appear in either game and was optioned to the Triple-A Charlotte Knights the same day.
 Eder was promoted again on September 13.
 He made his MLB debut and only appearance for the White Sox on September 17, allowing 1 run in the final two innings of a loss to the Los Angeles Angels.

 Eder was optioned to Triple-A Charlotte to begin the 2025 season.
 He was designated for assignment by the White Sox on March 27 as the team added several non-roster invitees to their Opening Day roster.

 Los Angeles Angels

 On March 31, 2025, the White Sox traded Eder to the Los Angeles Angels in exchange for cash.
 He was subsequently assigned to the Triple-A Salt Lake Bees to begin the year.
 In eight appearances for Los Angeles, Eder compiled an 0-1 record and 4.91 ERA with 15 strikeouts over 18 1/3 innings of work.

 Washington Nationals

 On July 30, 2025, Eder and Sam Brown were traded to the Washington Nationals in exchange for Andrew Chafin and Luis García.
+He made three starts split between the Double-A Harrisburg Senators and Triple-A Rochester Red Wings over the remainder of the season.

+Eder was optioned to Triple-A Rochester to begin the 2026 season.
+Washington designated Eder for assignment on March 28, 2026, following the acquisition of Curtis Mead.

+Los Angeles Dodgers

+On April 1, 2026, Eder was traded to the Los Angeles Dodgers in exchange for cash considerations.
+After beginning the season with the Triple-A Oklahoma City Comets, Eder was called up to the Dodgers on April 20.
+On April 27, Eder recorded his first career win after tossing a scoreless innings of relief against the Miami Marlins.
+He pitched four innings over four games for the Dodgers, allowing one run on three hits.
+Eder also pitched in 18 games for Oklahoma City, allowing 10 runs in 21 innings of work.
+He was placed in the minor league injured list on July 1, and was later released by Los Angeles on July 6.